emilysas/CV/README.md

 I was drawn to studying Philosophy, Law, and more recently Programming, largely through a love of problem solving.
 I consider myself to be very good at analysing problems, having a good conceptual overview of the issues, and applying a suitable solution.

 * I attended and won a hackathon run by Makers Academy but Judged by external VCs.
+* I recently formed and led a hackathon team at comparethemarket.com on the subject of Cross Selling.
 * I have entered and won a number of debating and mooting competions, demonstrating my ability to approach a problem              strategically, and to think on my feet quickly and calmly.
 * Whilst Executive Officer at Liverpool Biennial of Contemporary Art: I took a critical look at the budget I had inherited and renegotiated contracts resulting in improved efficiencies and substantial savings of c. £3,000pa; and successfully planned and implemented new procedures that led to improved organisational performance.